Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS THE WATER CYCLE?The water cycle is the path that all water follows as it moves around Earth in different states.
+Download as PDF Download PDF View as Separate PageWHAT IS THE WATER CYCLE?The water cycle is the path that all water follows as it moves around Earth in different states.
 Liquid water is found in oceans, rivers, lakes, and underground.
 Solid water is found as snow or ice.
 The gaseous form of water is found as water vapor in Earth’s atmosphere.

 To better understand the water cycle…